- Types of Farming

 Renewable Energy (Biogas)

-Unlike other livestock industries or international pork production the majority of our emissions come from the effluent treatment system on farm.
+Unlike other livestock industries or international pork production, the majority of emissions from conventional piggeries originate from the effluent treatment system on farm.
 This offers the industry a fantastic opportunity to significantly reduce our greenhouse emissions.

 By covering a pond with an impermeable membrane, the biogas can be captured and destroyed by simply flaring, utilised to for heat to offset farm gas use or for combined heat and power generation on farm.
 Engineered digesters may be used in place of the covered pond.